Riber Castle near top of climb (privately owned - no tours). . . but . . .

 Upon leaving the residential area we are in the forest for the last 200 meters to the top of the climb.

-Stay on Riber Road another 500 meters to the gate blocking your way into the amazing Riber Castle - it is privately owned but just an amazing castle - we did buzz it a couple times with our drone and got some great photos and videos you can see on our Climb Page (video will be completed around October, 2018).
+Stay on Riber Road for another 500 meters to the gate blocking your way into the amazing Riber Castle.
+The castle is privately owned but just amazing -- we buzzed it a couple times with our drone and got some great photos and videos you can see on our Climb Page.

 “Riber Castle is a 19th-century Grade II listed country house in the hamlet of Riber on a hill overlooking Matlock, Derbyshire.
 Known locally as "Smedley's Folly" because of the difficulty of getting water to the hill summit, it was built by the industrialist John Smedley in 1862 as his private home.
 His wife lived in it until her death.

 It is built of gritstone from a local quarry (Derbyshire is well known for its quarrying) which was pulled up the 200-metre (660 ft) hill by a series of pulleys.

 After the death of Smedley's wife, the castle became a boys' school until this became financially unsustainable in the 1930s.
 With the coming of World War II the Ministry of Defence used the site for storage.
 The MoD left following the war and the castle remained unused until the 1960s.

 From the 1960s to September 2000 it was home to a wildlife park, containing British and European fauna.
 Riber Castle Wildlife Park, or Riber Zoo as it was known, was eventually sold by the owner, but they were unable to sell it as a going concern, and so the park eventually closed.
 The park was criticised heavily for the treatment of the animals kept there, and the closure was not without controversy.
 Activists also released several lynx from Riber Zoo which escaped into the wild.